 Who would’ve thought that video games held the key to less overhead for physical therapy and sports medicine clinics?
 Research conducted at the University of Missouri shows how depth censors used in video game technology can potentially give healthcare providers a transportable and inexpensive motion lab (which normally cost around $100,000).
 A collaborative research effort […]

 Net Health and the American Physical Therapy Association (APTA) agree that it’s time to #ChoosePT.
 There’s nothing we love more than to hear that a patient had a healing experience in PT.
 The candid story shared here, between a once reluctant client and his physical therapist, is inspiring and makes our team proud to support […]

 Physicians are strategic with what their work hours are dedicated to.
 When EHRs cause headaches and delays, this can seriously impact a doctors planning.
 The burden and bureaucracy of modern medicine, not to mention technological frustrations, inflict a toll on U.S. physicians and appear to be major factors influencing their intentions to reduce clinical work […]

-Driving revenue in the a Rehab Therapy setting relies on consistent patient attendance.
+Driving revenue in a rehab therapy setting relies on consistent patient attendance.
 If no-shows and cancellations become too frequent, bottom-lines see a negative affect.
 Fortunately, healthcare providers can strategically decrease patient absences with the right systems in place.
 See four of the best practices found to guarantee patients make their appointments.

-EMRs faced a bumpy inception into the medical world in part due to the financial burdens and disruption implementation initially caused, but the benefits presented outweigh their burdens.
+Electronic Medical Records (EMRs) faced a bumpy inception into the medical world in part due to the financial burdens and disruption implementation initially caused, but the benefits presented outweigh their burdens.
 EMR technology is pushing us towards safer, smarter, and more effective medical environments.
-With EMR technology, medical practices can holistically document patient data, standardize and consistently apply proper […]
+With EMR technology, medical practices can holistically document patient data, standardize […]